-The town’s first zoning code was adopted in 1929.
-In 1974, the town’s zoning regulations underwent a major rewrite to create new residential and commercial town-serving zoning districts and zoning regulations which reduced allowed residential densities and commercial intensities throughout many areas of the town.
+History of Zoning Codes The Town’s first zoning code was adopted in 1929.
+In 1974, the Town’s zoning regulations underwent a major rewrite to create new residential and commercial town-serving zoning districts and zoning regulations which reduced allowed residential densities and commercial intensities throughout many areas of the town.

-The Zoning Division oversees the implementation of all changes to private property requiring review, such as site plan and subdivision review, special exceptions and variances.
+Responsibilities of the Zoning Division The Zoning Division oversees the implementation of all changes to private property requiring review, such as site plan and subdivision review, special exceptions and variances.
 The division also recommends and prepares amendments to the zoning code and changes to the zoning map.

-To view a comprehensive analysis of traffic and parking for the Town of Palm Beach prepared by American Consulting Engineers of Florida, in December of 2006, select Town of Palm Beach Traffic & Parking Improvement Plan.
+Parking Issues To view a comprehensive analysis of traffic and parking for the Town of Palm Beach prepared by American Consulting Engineers of Florida, in December of 2006, select Town of Palm Beach Traffic & Parking Improvement Plan.
 (This large document may take time to load depending on the speed of the internet connection).